codeincarnate/peroxide/README.txt

 is shorter, easier to understand and more maintainable.

 Peroxide automatically compiles and caches templates as PHP.
-Sass and scss files are also automatically complied, cached and their resultant output css is automatically added to a page.
+Sass and scss files are also automatically compiled, cached and their resultant output css is automatically added to a page.

 Peroxide uses the phamlp library to parse HAML and Sass.
 This can be found at http://code.google.com/p/phamlp/